What is VPN obfuscation and do I need it?

 - Successfully unblocking streaming content: Using a VPN to unlock foreign streaming libraries is a very popular practice among users.
 This is why major platforms, like Netflix or BBC iPlayer, apply geo-restrictions to their content.
 Despite the fact that using circumvention software for eluding these restrictions is not a crime, it's against streaming providers' terms and conditions.
 For this, they try hard to prevent their customers from using such tools.
 And, if your streaming VPN fails, a solid VPN obfuscation feature may be of help.

 - Bypassing network restrictions: Similarly to the above-mentioned use case, your workplace or school's network might block VPN traffic for security or any other reasons.
-Here, you may want to use a stealth VPN to elude any type of restrictions.
+Here, you may want to use VPN obfuscation to elude any type of restrictions.

 - Bypass VPN bans: In countries where strict online censorship is enforced - like China, for example - authorities are actively striving to prevent VPN users from accessing banned websites or apps.
 It is also worth mentioning that using a VPN is actually a crime in some of these nations - and it will be at your own risk deciding to do so.
-These include Russia, Turkey and North Korea.
+China, along with Russia, Iraq, and North Korea, has some of the world's strictest VPN laws.

 - Boost security: As a rule of thumb, an additional layer of encryption is beneficial in terms of privacy protection.
 That's why VPN obfuscation can also mean better security for your data.
 This might be useful for users whose anonymity is paramount, like activists, politicians and journalists.